jmsbutcher/AWS-RAG-AI-service/README.md

 # AWS RAG AI Service

-### An AWS Bedrock chatbot service that answers questions about my knowledge base using natural language.
+### An AWS Bedrock chatbot service that answers questions about my knowledge base with natural language.

 The purpose of this project was to learn how to deploy an AI service to to the cloud and use it from another web application.

 The main part of the work can be credited to Pixegami and his very helpful tutorial video https://www.youtube.com/watch?v=ldFONBo2CR0
 The original source code for the core of the application is located here: https://github.com/pixegami/deploy-rag-to-aws/tree/main

-It consists of a RAG application that allows you to ask questions about the information contained in specific PDF documents provided to it.
+It consists of a RAG application that allows you to ask questions about the information contained in a document.

 According to Google: "**RAG (Retrieval-Augmented Generation)** is an AI framework that combines the strengths of traditional information retrieval systems (such as search and databases) with the capabilities of generative large language models (LLMs)." (https://cloud.google.com/use-cases/retrieval-augmented-generation)